schleyfox/shamir/README.md

    their Wi-Fi or printer)
 4. In the terminal, change the directory to the path you unzipped this code to.
    For example, `cd ~/Downloads/shamir`
-5. Build the project with `go build -o ./bin/shamir`.
+5. Build the project with `GO111MODULE=off go build -o ./bin/shamir`.
 Keep the terminal open for the next section.

 ### Docker Instructions (optional)